Definition 1: Let x1,…,xn be an ordered sample with x1 ≤ … ≤ xn and define Sn(x) as follows:

 Real Statistics Excel Function: The following function is provided in the Real Statistics Resource Pack:

-KSCRIT(n, α, tails) = the critical value of the Kolmogorov-Smirnov test for a sample of size n, for the given value of alpha (default = .05) and tails = 1 (one tail) or 2 (two tails, default), based on the KS Table.
+KSCRIT(n, α, tails, h) = the critical value of the Kolmogorov-Smirnov test for a sample of size n, for the given value of alpha (default = .05) and tails = 1 (one tail) or 2 (two tails, default), based on the KS Table.
 If h = TRUE (default) harmonic interpolation is used; otherwise linear interpolation is used.

 KSPROB(x, n, tails, iter) = an approximate p-value for the KS test for value equal to x for a sample of size n and tails = 1 (one tail) or 2 (two tails, default) based on a linear interpolation of the values in the Kolmogorov-Smirnov Table, using iter number of iterations (default = 40).